glassroom/heinsen_tree/README.md

 We recommend that you restrict the space of allowed predictions to *paths that exist in the tree*, stored in `tree.paths`, a PyTorch buffer (corresponding to matrix P in the paper).
 Use any search method of your choice to find the path (or paths) in `tree.paths` that best match the naively predicted probabilities.

-### Example: Using Beam Search to Make Predictions
+### Example: Using Parallel Beam Search to Make Predictions

 Here we use [beam search](https://en.wikipedia.org/wiki/Beam_search) to find the top k allowed paths that have the highest joint predicted probability.
 The number of allowed paths is fixed, so we can execute beam search in parallel over *all* allowed paths efficiently: